September 24, 2021

 If you wish to exercise your rights or would like more information on our legal bases to process your Personally Identifiable Information please contact DRRT using the contact information provided below, where you will find a contact email address of our Data Protection Officer specifically dedicated to answering your comments, questions, and concerns relating to the GDPR.
 DRRT’s EU-based representative is Christian Wefers, Director and Head of European Offices.
 He may be contacted at firstname.lastname@example.org.

-In order for us to legal services to our clients, DRRT may gather or collect Personally Identifying Information from you such as your name, email address, location data, identification number etc. DRRT is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
-DRRT may be required to disclose Personally-Identifying Information to law enforcement, regulatory or other government agencies, or to other third parties, in each case to comply with legal, regulatory, or national security obligations or requests.
+In order for us to legal services to our clients, DRRT may gather or collect Personally Identifying Information from you such as your name, email address, location data, phone number, identification number etc.

 In compliance with the Privacy Shield Principles, EU and Swiss individuals have the right to access their Personally-Identifying Information that DRRT has collected.
 Furthermore, the requirements set forth by the GDPR, DRRT commits to resolve complaints about our collection or use of your Personally-Identifying Information.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy and/or the information we have collected should first contact DRRT at: